Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: Simulation and Analysis Framework

 We list all considered backgrounds in Table.~\ref{tab:my_table1}:

 Multi-Z signals studied here suffer from a very low cross section while the backgrounds are comparatively overwhelming.
 It is thus necessary to apply selections to optimize signal yields while suppress backgrounds to a large extent.
-In this numerical analysis, we implement both the cut-based method Selections are optimized for above mentioned two types of signal processes under two experiment scenarios, respectively.
+In this numerical analysis, we implement the cut-based method.
+Some loose pre-selections are firstly applied to suppress events of no interest, then scans on each discriminating variable are performed to maximize the signal sensitivity.
+In this numerical analysis, the cut-based selections are respectively optimized for each signal process.